Eifel42/starRegistration/Readme.md

 It the time is expired: FAILED time has expired!
 Please start a new request.

 ### Star Registration
-Restful Post method which add a star to the blockchain.
+This post method adds a star to the blockchain.

 ```
 curl -X "POST" "http://localhost:8000/block" \